hoffmangroup/segway/doc/segway.rst

 One may effectively use the hard length constraints and soft length priors simultaneously.

+The :option:`--transition-prior-strength`\=\ *number* option creates a pseudocount to the label-label transition matrix.
+In general, if there is zero probability for (say) label 1 to transition to label 2, then in the inference step the algorithm will never assign any instances of this transition, and so the probability will still be zero after the next parameter update step.
+Thus EM gets stuck in a local optimum.
+Adding a pseudocount is a way to avoid this pitfall.
+A pseudocount of 1 is added by default; if very small transition probabilities are observed, it may be necessary to increase this value.
+The scale of the number is positive integers.

 Task selection
 ==============
 Segway will perform either (a) model generation and training or (b)